 He says that other than the required standard configuration, all lighting is optional and buyers are increasingly opting for more and more lighting.

-Contractors working in parking lots or other off-highway areas have been specifying extra lighting to light their work area as well.
-“They ask for it around the sweeping head, the brooms, the front and rear of the machine.
-The LED flood lights really light up the work area, while consuming very little power,” Adair says.
-“We’ve had contractors add as many as 12 different work lights to light up the machine, its components and the surrounding area.
+Adair says that while those types of lighting options are intended to improve safety for both the operator and surrounding traffic especially in high traffic areas.
+Contractors working in parking lots or other off-highway areas have been specifying extra lighting to light their work area.
+"They ask for it around the sweeping head, the brooms, the front and rear of the machine.
+The LED flood lights really light up the work area, while consuming very little power," Adair says.
+"We've had contractors add as many as 12 different work lights to light up the machine, its components and the surrounding area.
 It makes the machine more visible and makes the work area more visible to the operator.
 It really helps the operator to see objects, curb lines and assists in dumping into dump trucks at night.”

 Adair says their M6 Avalanche comes with a light inside the hopper.
 "There's a window in the back of the cab that looks right into the hopper so adding a light in there makes it easy for the operator to see if it's loading properly and if the conveyor is operating correctly," Adair says.

 On-Board Pressure Washing System.
 Introduced by Stewart-Amos in 2013, this option is available on all six mechanical broom and three regenerative air models.
 An hydraulic pump runs off the sweeper’s auxiliary engine, pulling water from the sweeper’s water tank through a 50-ft. hose and spray wand.